ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

    ```
    {: codeblock}

-2. After the split operation completes, remove the replica file share and its mount targets from your Terraform configuration, then run `terraform apply`:
+2. After the split operation completes, remove the replica file share and its mount targets from your Terraform configuration, then run `terraform apply`.

    ```terraform
    # Remove or comment out the replica share and its mount targets